advaitsaravade/GitHub-Crash-Course/README.md

 Once your repository is ready, you need to use the `clone` command to create a copy of it to your machine in order to make changes.

+###### Optional Step
 At this point, you can optionally create a directory to store all your future GitHub repos in one place on your machine.
 To do this optional step type the following into Terminal:

 `mkdir GitHub; cd GitHub`

-Let's clone the repository to your machine now.
+In order to clone the repository to your machine, you'll need to install something called `git`, a command line tool that GitHub integrates with.
+In order to install git on your system, [follow this super-easy guide](https://gist.github.com/derhuerst/1b15ff4652a867391f03)

+Once git is ready we can proceed with this guide.
+Let's get cloning.
 Type the following into Terminal:

 `git clone <Your repo's .git URL>`